 Working Madrid into a Spain road trip

-Now you can certainly spend your whole trip in Spain exploring Madrid city.
-But many travellers lie to work in some extra beach time, other cities, or different neighbouring regions.
+Now you can certainly spend your whole trip in Spain exploring Madrid.
+But many travellers like to work in some extra beach time, other cities, or different neighbouring regions.
 This is fairly simple to do, depending on your transport preference and timeline.
-Here’s a few options.
+Here are a few options.

 Madrid and Andalucía